uofu-cs3500-spring24/spreadsheet-jasonpaul0727/Spreadsheet/README.md

 ```

 # Comments to spreadSheet
-The spreadsheet model first changing the constructor of the sprea sheet we need consider the 3 case of spreadsheet. second it change the method to
+The spreadsheet model first(TODO) changing the constructor of the sprea sheet we need consider the 3 case of spreadsheet.(TODO) Second it change the method to
-protect method for set cell content and use setcontentof cell to recongize the value of the cell.Thirdly, we add the getCellvalue which we can get the value of the cell.
+protect method for set cell content and use setcontentof cell to recongize the value of the cell.Thirdly, (TODO)we add the getCellvalue which we can get the value of the cell.
-Moreover, we add the save and get txt in xml format.
+Moreover,(TODO) we add the save and get txt in xml format.

 # Consulted Peers:
 Hong Hu
 PeiYi Hu
 Shay Xia

 # References:
     1. SaveXML c# - https://learn.microsoft.com/en-us/dotnet/api/system.xml.xmldocument.save?view=net-8.0
     2. XMLDemo By professor Germain -https://github.com/uofu-cs3500-spring24/ForStudents/tree/main/Examples/XMLDemo